google/guava/README.md

 are subject to change.
 They can be modified in any way, or even removed, at any time.
-If your code is a library itself (i.e. it is used on the CLASSPATH of users outside your own control), you should not use beta APIs, unless you repackage them (e.g. using ProGuard).
+If your code is a library itself (i.e. it is used on the CLASSPATH of users outside your own control), you should not use beta APIs, unless you repackage them (e.g. using ProGuard). **If your code is a library, we strongly recommend using the [Guava Beta Checker] to ensure that you do not use any `@Beta` APIs!**

 2. APIs without `@Beta` will remain binary-compatible for the indefinite future.
 (Previously, we sometimes removed such APIs after a deprecation period.